Great Britain road numbering scheme: Non-motorway

 The first digit in the number of any road should be the number of the furthest-anticlockwise zone entered by that road.
 For example, the A38 road, a trunk road running from Bodmin to Mansfield starts in Zone 3, and is therefore numbered with an A3x number, even though it passes through Zones 4 and 5 to end in Zone 6.
 Additionally, the A1 in Newcastle upon Tyne has moved twice.
 Originally along the Great North Road, it then moved to the Tyne Tunnel, causing some of the roads in Zone 1 to lie in Zone 6.
 The designated A1 later moved to the western bypass around the city, and roads between the two found themselves back in Zone 1.
 For the most part the roads affected retained their original numbers throughout.

 Elsewhere when single-digit roads were bypassed, roads were often re-numbered in keeping with the original zone boundaries.

-In a limited number of cases road numbering does not necessarily follow the rules with some anomalously numbered.
+A few roads are anomalously numbered.